What to know about security measures at the Super Bowl in New Orleans

 Armed federal air marshals will be stationed around the city’s transportation hubs scanning for suspicious people or activities and guarding against drones, said Noel Curtin, supervisory air marshal in charge with the Transportation Security Administration.

-Super Bowl events will sprawl across neighborhoods far beyond the stadium, said the Homeland Security Department’s Eric DeLaune, who is leading federal coordination of Super Bowl security.
+Super Bowl events will sprawl across neighborhoods far beyond the stadium, said Homeland Security Investigations New Orleans Special Agent in Charge Eric DeLaune, who is leading federal coordination of Super Bowl security.

 Federal agencies from the FBI to the Secret Service are bringing in rooftop snipers and BearCat armored SWAT vehicles around the stadium and across the city’s historic French Quarter and downtown, DeLaune said.